What’s your mission?

 The UK’s leading dementia research charity, Alzheimer’s Research UK has a clear mission: to bring about the first life-changing dementia treatment by 2025.

-While most of the organization’s work focuses on various research efforts, Alzheimer’s Research UK is no stranger to conducting widespread outreach and education efforts.
-One of their most noteworthy initiatives, A Walk Through Dementia, immerses users in the world of someone living with dementia.
+While most of the organization’s work is centered around various research efforts, Alzheimer’s Research UK is no stranger to conducting widespread outreach and education efforts.
+One of their most noteworthy initiatives, A Walk Through Dementia, immerses users in the world of an individual living with dementia.
 As users experience everyday situations like shopping at the supermarket or traversing their own home, they are also tasked with navigating common symptoms that pose challenges to folks living with dementia.
-Designed to help users gain a better understanding of the commonly misunderstood condition, A Walk Through Dementia serves as an excellent example of how VR can help cultivate empathy and understanding through impactful, long-lasting digital learning experiences.
+Designed to help users gain a better understanding of the commonly misunderstood condition through a first-person perspective, A Walk Through Dementia serves as an excellent example of how VR can help cultivate empathy and understanding.

 Fear of the Sky (Amnesty International UK)